Freetown Christiania: Pusher Street

-Since its opening, Christiania has been famous for its open cannabis trade, taking place in the centrally located Pusher Street, although named "Green Light District" by the Christianian council.
+Since its opening, Christiania has been famous for its open cannabis trade, taking place in the centrally located Pusher Street, dubbed the "Green Light District" by the Christianian council.
 Although the hash trade is illegal, authorities were for many years reluctant to forcibly stop it.
 Proponents thought that concentrating the hash trade at one place would limit its dispersion in society, and that it could prevent users from switching to 'harder drugs'.
 Some wanted to legalise hash altogether.
 Opponents thought the ban should be enforced, in Christiania as elsewhere, and that there should be no differentiation between 'soft' and 'hard' drugs.
 It has also been claimed that the open cannabis trade was one of Copenhagen's major tourist attractions, while some said it scared other potential tourists away and the cannabis sale is actually also forbidden on Christiania's area.
 Even though the police have attempted to stop the drug trade, the cannabis market has generally thrived in Christiania.
 When local residents removed the Pusher Street stalls in 2016, it was estimated that the cannabis sale dropped by about 75%.

 In 2002, the government began aiming to make the cannabis trade less visible.
 In response, the cannabis sellers covered their stands in military camouflage nets as a humorous reply.
 The open cannabis trade returned to Pusher Street after police raids in 2004, but the stalls were again torn down by Christiania's residents after the 2016 shooting.
+As of June 2023, there were numerous cannabis sellers on Pusher Street openly selling their wares from makeshift stalls with spray painted signs advertising the strain of cannabis for sale.
+One dealer said the police raid the street daily, but an early warning system of lookouts allows the dealers to close up shop before the police arrive.
+In August 2023, residents blocked the entrances to Pusher Street with concrete barriers and bars.